All you need to know to get started with yoga, including the health benefits, yoga styles for beginners, and finding a yoga class.

 Not necessarily.
-Yoga will improve your flexibility and help you go beyond your normal range of movement, so that you then feel more comfortable during normal daily activity.
+Yoga will improve your flexibility and help you go beyond your normal range of movement, which may make performing your daily activities easier.

 Can I injure myself doing yoga?

-The most common yoga injuries are caused by repetitive strain or overstretching.
+Yoga-related injuries are uncommon.
+Some injuries can be caused by repetitive strain or overstretching.
 But yoga is the same as any other exercise discipline.
-It is perfectly safe if taught properly by people who understand it, and have experience.
-Learning from a qualified yoga teacher and choosing a class appropriate to your level will ensure that you remain injury-free.
+It is perfectly safe if taught properly by people who understand it and have experience.
+Learning from a qualified yoga teacher and choosing a class appropriate for your level will ensure you remain injury-free.

 What style of yoga should I do?